romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 ## Samba
 To be added

+## Backup
+This is good time to do backup.
+What does it mean?
+It mean, that needs to create `.img` file of the microSD card with Base Configuration to be sure that if something will be bad, we can easily set it again, just mount own customised image.
+//todo add link to the base configuration image.

+Should be found the name of the microSD card put it into command below

+For people who use linux/macOS it's really easy.
+I use macOS, so will tell how to do it on macboor:

+`$ sudo dd if=/dev/name_of_the_microSdCard of=/home/Username/Desktop/raspberrypi-backup.img`

+ And that's all.

 ## Summary

 It's all what I wanted to add to Base Configuration stage.
 This is base of all the instances of all Raspberry Pi PCs.